 Vitamin D is an essential building block for a healthy body.
-It promotes healthy bone renewal, normal cell growth, and hormonal balance, which are all important for menopausal women.
-Vitamin D is often referred to as the sunshine vitamin as your body produces it in response to sun exposure.
+It promotes healthy bone renewal, normal cell growth, and hormone balance, which are all important for menopausal women.
+Vitamin D is often referred to as the sunshine vitamin, as your body produces it in response to sun exposure.

-To get your daily recommended dose of 600 International Units (IU), step outside for a 15–20 minute walk.
+To get your recommended daily dose of 600 international units (IU), step outside for a 15- to 20-minute walk.
 Be sure to wear sunscreen and a hat to protect your skin.
-If it’s rainy or you can’t get outside, take the sunshine vitamin in a capsule form.
+If it’s rainy or you can’t get outside, take the sunshine vitamin in capsule form.

 Many women find relief from their menopause symptoms through acupuncture.
 Skeptics argue that acupuncture benefits are purely the result of the placebo effect, but doctors confirm that acupuncture is a reasonable alternative to hormone therapy for women suffering from menopausal depression and hot flashes.

-Among the most popular herbs used in the U.S., St. John’s wort has long been a treatment for menopausal mood swings, improved sleep, relaxation, and reduced depression and anxiety.
+Among the most popular herbs used in the United States, St. John’s wort has long been an alternative treatment for menopausal mood swings, improved sleep, relaxation, and reduced depression and anxiety.
 Derived from a wild flowering plant called Hypericum perforatum, the leaves and flowers are harvested and dried.
-They can then be brewed in a tea, or taken in a pill or liquid form.
-Make sure to ask your doctor before you begin taking St. John’s wort as it might interact with other medications.
+They can then be brewed in a tea or taken in a pill or liquid form.
+Make sure to ask your doctor before you begin taking St. John’s wort, as it might interact with other medications.
 Scientific studies affirm that while St. John’s wort is effective for treating mild depression, it works no better than a placebo for treating severe depression.

-Continual evidence supports the notion that yoga can help to alleviate irritability and depression brought upon by menopause.
-Women report that yoga relaxation and stretching techniques help stable their moods while improving their overall well-being.
+Continual evidence supports the notion that yoga can help relieve irritability and depression brought on by menopause.
+Women report that yoga relaxation and stretching techniques help stabilize their moods while improving their overall well being.